eswotinsky/palindrome-checker/README.md

 #### Specifications
-* Program should check whether user input contains any digits.
-  * If it does contain digits, return false and prompt user to enter a word
-  * If it does not contain any, return true

 * Check to see if the user input is returned at all and if it returns a bool.
   * Input: "a"
   * Output: true